NamhoGim/Effective-Java-3E/chapter07/item42/README.md

 These interfaces are now known as _functional interfaces_, and the language allows you to create instances of these interfaces using _lambda expressions_, or lambda for short.

-- Sort a list of strings in order of length, using an anonymous class yo create the sort's comparison function (which impose the sort order):
+- Sort a list of strings in order of length, using an anonymous class to create the sort's comparison function (which impose the sort order):

 ```java
 Collections.sort(words, new Comparator<String>() {